Get up! Get back out there.” My middle school gym teacher, Mr. Shonta was yelling at me.

 What helped me was slowing down every now and then to check-in with myself.
 What am I feeling right now?
 When I do this, I look for sensations in my body.
 It may be a tightness or a lightness.
 Perhaps something feels unsettled or twisted.
 My chest, stomach, shoulders, and throat are common places where I’m feeling things.
 When I do this my mind get quite active.
 Thoughts about how this is silly or not a good use of my time are prevalent.

 For identifying the emotion, begin with a simple palette so you can clearly see the message behind each emotion.
 Here are the six to start with:

 - Glad - I have something that I value.

 - Sad - I have lost something that I value.

-- Mad – Someone or something has taken something that I value.
+- Mad - A boundary has been crossed.
+Someone or something has taken something that I value.